peteroupc/MailLib/api/com.upokecenter.mail.Message.md

  message.
 The following header fields, and only these, are used to generate the URI: To, Cc, Bcc, In-Reply-To, Subject, Keywords, Comments.
-The message body is included in the URI only if <code>GetBodyString()</code> would return a non-empty string..
+The message body is included in the URI only if <code>GetBodyString()</code> would return a nonempty string..
 The To header field is included in the URI only if it has display names or group syntax.

 **Returns:**